 Your loving son,

-I hope you found this glimpse of the past worth reading.
-Please consider helping me cover the cost of creating content and keeping this website up and running with a newsletter each week.
-Click the “buy me a coffee” button below and you’ll have a completely safe, simple and fast way to make a contribution.
+I hope you found this glimpse of the past worth reading, and remembering.
+Please consider helping me cover the cost of creating and publishing content like this.
+Click the “buy me a coffee” button for a safe, simple and fast way to make a contribution.
 Thank you very much for your support!